 However, the Buddhist view on this point is clear.

 Feeling sorry for yourself or inferior to others is just as equally a manifestation of ego as is feeling superior to others.

 Instead of “I’m a little bit more important than everyone” (or a lot more important, if you look at some of our leaders).
 Feeling less important is an equally self-centered approach.
 You’re still thinking of me, but it’s now “poor me” feeling sorry for myself.
 Feeling that everyone else is better off than you is, unfortunately, also seen as a manifestation of ego, and an equally mistaken view of reality.

 It’s a shame to feel this way about your precious life: that it’s not important, that we’re inferior.
 Because your life is profoundly important.
 There’s so much you can achieve in each day, and so much simple impermanent beauty to enjoy in the world and in our relationships.

 The antidote to dissatisfaction

 The last two of the Four Facts are the most hopeful.
-The first fact was that life is unsatisfactory; the second, that this dissatisfaction has a cause.
+The first fact was that life is unsatisfactory; the second, is that this dissatisfaction has a cause.
 Now, the third fact is that our internal mental experience of dissatisfaction can be eliminated.

-If you do your homework, you can find people historically, and people living today, and probably even people in your own immediate circle who don’t have this sense of dissatisfaction, who don’t get upset or throw tantrums when things don’t go their way.
+If you do your homework, you can find people historically, and people living today, and probably even people in your own immediate circle, who don’t have this sense of dissatisfaction, who don’t get upset or throw tantrums when things don’t go their way.
 These are the people whose minds are more aligned with the true nature of reality.